AhmedTohamy01/My-Playground-Public/imgs/Professional Skills/Introduction to the Professional Skills Curriculum.md

 * Submit all projects for the lessons you've completed.
 * Complete all lessons before you join Interview Prep and get ready for Job Searching.

 When you finish the Microverse Professional Skills Curriculum, you will have a solid grasp of the key soft skills needed to succeed in any job.
 You will have many chances to practice them with your partner, Standup team, mentors, TSEs and others.
+You will have a strong portfolio of work that showcases your skills.
+And you will know where you are strongest and where you need to improve.